Kish (Sumer): Jemdet Nasr period

+Early Dynastic period

+Early Bronze IIB (c.
+2900/2850-2750 BCE).
+In Early Dynasty I-II little is known.

+Early Bronze IIIA (c.
+2750-2500 BCE).
+Early Dynastic IIIA.
 Of the twenty-first king of Kish on the list, Enmebaragesi, who is said to have captured the weapons of Elam, is the first name confirmed by archaeological finds from his reign.
 He is also known through other literary references, in which he and his son Aga of Kish are portrayed as contemporary rivals of Dumuzid, the Fisherman, and Gilgamesh, early rulers of Uruk.

 Some early kings of Kish are known through archaeology, but are not named on the SKL.
 It can be difficult to determine if these are actually rulers of Kish or had merely adopted the common appellation "King of Kish".
 This includes Mesilim, who built temples in Adab and Lagash, where he seems to have exercised some control.
-Two other examples were the sleeve of an Early Dynatic II bronze sword found at Girsu which read "Lugal-namni[r]-sum (is) king of Kis" and a statue fragment found at Nippur which read "Enna-il, king of Kis".
+Two other examples were the sleeve of an Early Dynastic II bronze sword found at Girsu which read "Lugal-namni[r]-sum (is) king of Kis" and a statue fragment found at Nippur which read "Enna-il, king of Kis".

 Mesannepada, Lugal Kish-ki, "Mesannepada, King of Kish", on a seal impression found in the Royal Cemetery at Ur.
 The last column of characters, is thought to mean "his wife..." (dam-nu-gig).

-After its early supremacy, Kish declined economically and militarily, but retained a strong political and symbolic significance.
+Early Bronze IIIB (c.
+2500-2350 BCE).
+In Early Dynastic IIIB, after its early supremacy, Kish declined economically and militarily, but retained a strong political and symbolic significance.
 Its influence reached as far west as the city of Ebla near the Mediterranean Sea, as shown by the Ebla tablets.
 According to the Ebla tablets, Kish was defeated in the time of Ebla ruler Ishar-Damu, probably by Uruk.
 Shortly afterward Kish joined Ebla in defeating Mari, followed by the marriage of the Eblan princess Keshdut to a king of Kish.
 Just as with Nippur to the south, control of Kish was a prime element in legitimizing dominance over the north of Mesopotamia.
 Because of the city's symbolic value, strong rulers later claimed the traditional title "King of Kish", even if they were from Akkad, Ur, Assyria, Isin, Larsa or Babylon.
 One of the earliest to adopt this title upon subjecting Kish to his empire was King Mesannepada of Ur.

+Akkadian period

-Sargon of Akkad, the founder of the Akkadian Empire, came from the area near Kish, called Azupiranu according to a much later Neo-Assyrian text purporting to be an autobiography of Sargon.
+Early Bronze IVA (c.
+2350-2150 BCE).
+The Akkadian Period began with Sargon of Akkad (r.
+2334-2279 BCE) who founded the Akkadian Empire (c.
+2334-2154 BCE).
+He came from the area near Kish, called Azupiranu according to a much later Neo-Assyrian text purporting to be an autobiography of Sargon.